MintuJupally/ideaman/README.md

 ## Features

+- Create multiple boards
-- Ability to add/remove/edit highlights
+- Add/remove/edit highlights in boards
-- Ability to create buckets to group highlights in
+- Create buckets to group highlights
-- Ability to group highlights into buckets
+- Group highlights into buckets
+- Delete buckets
-- Ability to move highlights from one bucket to another.
+- Move highlights from one bucket to another.

 ## To setup the project locally